 Curricula focus on understanding how engineering components work, as well as how electrical energy applies to the power generation of computers and other electronic devices.
 You'll take classes in physics, mathematics, and electronics to provide a foundation for understanding how these disciplines correspond.
 Some common course topics include:

 - Voltage, amp, and power measurements

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), the number of available jobs for electrical and electronic engineering technicians is expected to decline 2% between 2014 and 2024 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), the number of available jobs for electrical and electronic engineering technicians is expected to have little or no change (0%) between 2018 and 2028 (www.bls.gov).
 The reduced demand is projected because of the decline of manufacturing and a decreased need for these technicians to work in the federal government.
-The median annual salary for an electrical and electronics engineering technician was $61,130 in 2015, according to the BLS.
+The median annual salary for an electrical and electronics engineering technician was $64,330 in 2018, according to the BLS.

 Earning a bachelor's degree in electronics engineering or engineering technology might increase job opportunities in the field, possibly qualifying you for a position as a project manager or production engineer.
 Several schools offer degree completion programs for graduates of associate's programs who want to go on to earn a related bachelor's degree.

 If you want to become an electrical and electronics technician, an associate's degree program can provide the general education and the technological skills and expertise you need.
 If you want to improve your job prospects in this increasingly competitive field, you can also advance to a bachelor's degree program when you finish.